Sentry Tunnel for Bedrock/Geyser

 1. Ensure a working Geyser Instance

 Before proceeding, make sure your Geyser instance is running.
-Follow the instructions in the to set up your server.
+Follow the instructions in the Geyser documentation to set up your server.
 In this example, we have a Bedrock server up and running on 108.61.149.182:19132 :

 2. Create your Sentry Tunnel